prismspecs/creative-coding/schloss/readme.md

 + Functions used ([use the reference to review](https://processing.org/reference/)):
 	+ if()
+	+ more variables
 	+ for() (time permitting)

 ### Homework

++ Create a version of your previous homework (interactive sketch that responds to mouse movement), but make it move automatically, without any mouse input.
+To do this use variables!
++ Continue the "ball bouncing" sketch and add a second ball that moves independently!

+## Day 4

+### Big Ideas

++ Loops maybe?
+Gosh I don't know yet

 <!-- ignore the shit below this line
 + Functions used ([use the reference to review](https://processing.org/reference/)):